 If your company is still like many out there, you still create rotas on an Excel spreadsheet or even worse paper and then print them out and pin them up.
 Now, whenever any changes are made you have to scribble out names, reprint the document and notify all those who need to know.
 It becomes a tiring and tedious task which makes you more reluctant to be flexible with your shift planning.
 In turn your employees become unhappy with the lack of freedom that they receive with their schedules.

-To overcome this it’s crucial that you use a staff scheduling software tool that allows you to easily make changes at any time from anywhere and communicate with everyone in a few simple steps.
+To overcome this it’s crucial that you use an employee scheduling software tool that allows you to easily make changes at any time from anywhere and communicate with everyone in a few simple steps.
 ShopWorks is an easy to use and free to try Workforce Management solutions that give you a central overview of your workforce, spending, compliance, predictions across the entire organisation.
 Any changes made to shifts can be offered to available employees within the portal making it easy for managers to be flexible whatever the type of business or working patterns.